 We try to show the deeper “real” economics behind the headlines (and the fog), as visually as possible.
 Complexity made simpler.
 TechVest Econometrics presents our decidedly free-economy capitalistic view of investment economics, one driven specifically by technology advancement.
 Real economic progress comes NOT through Progressivist redistribution, but instead requires economic added value, derived from real velocity and real acceleration of real productivity and real technology.
 Deflation and inflation are both corruptions of real value.
 The changes needed are fundamental and drastic.
 Core principles (including those in the Constitution) have been eroded.
 Leadership from behind puts us even further behind.
 Public Growth is an oxymoron.
 Private Growth has been un-learned.
 Jobs and technology are the engines of wealth, wealth is an engine for more jobs.
 There is only one way forward: free the Private Economy to again generate capital by efficiently deploying every tool and technology.
 Repeat productively.
 Our thesis: deeper knowledge is eventually profitable, so long as we do something productive with the knowledge...

 The “invisible hand” which might be thought of as part of a natural tendency of the economy to grow and heal itself through micro-transactions smoothing the gaps and challenges of growth, is too often giving way to the “visible hand” of government, sometimes seen (or unseen) as the “hidden hand.”
 Government is generally the gorilla in any room, forced through politics (by voters or by the arrogated power of political leaders) to try to artificially stimulate growth and compassion and healing through its big-fisted power and massive hammers that can indeed quickly pound any dire situation into submission for a time.
 Alas, only for a limited time, as natural market forces rebound even on the most powerful government controls.
-Dire situations are compounded, and economic dictation eventually hits a self-erected wall.
+Dire situations are compounded, and economic dictatorship eventually hits a self-erected wall.
 Or utterly destroys the capitalist economy which grows wealth through free-market competitive productivity.

 We can only hope that the damage of government is held in check and minimized, while the productive private economy is allowed to bloom...